manjunath-leo/n8n-all-automat/README.md

 n8n Automation Collection
 This repository contains a suite of n8n workflows designed to automate content creation, CRM management, and social media publishing.
 These tools leverage AI and various third-party APIs to streamline business operations and marketing efforts.

-Table of Contents
-Automated Faceless AI Videos

-Brand Voice Blog Automation

-Lead Qualification CRM Automation

-News-to-Blog WordPress Automation

-Automated News Video Production

-YouTube Transcript & Highlights

 1. Automated Faceless AI Videos
-File: 2025_04_26_automated_faceless_ai_videos_n8n.json
+What problem does it solve: Manually brainstorming, scripting, editing, and posting short-form social media content is extremely time-consuming and labor-intensive.

-This workflow automatically brainstorms viral video ideas, generates scripts and captions using AI, and creates faceless videos for social media platforms.
+Brief intro: This workflow automatically generates viral video topics, writes scripts and captions using AI, produces the video through video-generation tools, and distributes the final media across multiple social media platforms, including Instagram, Facebook, and LinkedIn.

-How to Use:

-Configure AI Agent: Set your desired theme in the "AI Agent" node.

-API Configuration: Provide your video generation service API key in the "Prepare Video" and "Prepare for Publish" nodes.

-Social Connectivity: Input your account IDs for Instagram, Facebook, LinkedIn, and Threads in the publication nodes.

-Trigger: The workflow is configured to run daily via a Schedule Trigger.

-2. Brand Voice Blog Automation
+2. AI Brand Voice Blog Generation
-File: Blog_automation_Oendies (2).json

-A workflow that analyzes existing content to extract a unique "brand voice" and uses it to generate new articles that maintain a consistent style.

-How to Use:

-Data Source: Connect your spreadsheet containing existing article URLs to the "Get all content" node.

-Style Extraction: The workflow crawls your URLs to identify language patterns, structure, and writing styles.

-Article Generation: Send a new topic via Webhook to trigger the "Content Generation Agent".

-SEO Automation: An AI agent uses sitemap tools to find and insert relevant internal links automatically.
+What problem does it solve: Maintaining a consistent brand voice across dozens of articles while ensuring proper SEO (like internal linking) is complex and manually difficult to manage.

+Brief intro: This system analyzes your existing website content to learn your specific brand voice and writing style.
+It then generates new, high-quality blog posts in that same style, automatically inserts relevant internal links found via your site's sitemap, and syncs the output to your content management dashboard.

-3. Lead Qualification CRM Automation
+3. CRM Lead Qualification
-File: CRM_AUTOMTION (1).json

-Automates the process of identifying potential leads from incoming emails and adding them to a CRM.

-How to Use:

-Inbox Integration: Connect your business email to the "Gmail Trigger" node.

-AI Validation: An LLM analyzes email snippets to distinguish genuine sales interest from general inquiries.

-CRM Sync: Qualified leads are automatically synced to your CRM as new contacts and deals.

-Inbox Organization: The workflow automatically applies a "leads" label to qualified emails in your inbox.
+What problem does it solve: Manually sorting through a busy inbox to distinguish genuine sales inquiries from general noise is inefficient and risks missing potential customers.

+Brief intro: This automation monitors your inbox and uses AI to analyze the intent of every incoming email.
+It automatically labels genuine sales leads, filters out noise, and creates corresponding records (contacts and deals) in your CRM, significantly streamlining your sales pipeline.

-4. News-to-Blog WordPress Automation
+4. News-to-Blog Automation
-File: Wordpress_blog.json

-Automatically monitors technology news and transforms the latest updates into illustrated WordPress blog posts.

-How to Use:

-News Fetching: Configure the HTTP Request node with your news provider API key.

-WordPress Connection: Link your site using the WordPress API credentials.

-Content Creation: AI creates a unique title and a structured 5-paragraph HTML article.
+What problem does it solve: Manually researching industry news, writing unique blog posts, and sourcing or creating featured images for a blog is a slow and repetitive daily task.

-Automated Imagery: The workflow generates a professional illustration based on the article content and sets it as the featured image.
+Brief intro: This workflow fetches the latest industry news via API, uses AI to write an original, multi-paragraph article, generates a professional custom illustration based on that content, and publishes the final post directly to your website.

 5. Automated News Video Production
-File: news_video_automation_workflow (2).json

-Converts written publication posts into news-style video content featuring AI voiceovers and custom animations.

-How to Use:

-Source Connection: Fetches content from your digital publication API.

-A/V Workflow: Uses AI to write a 90-second script, generate a voiceover, and create matching illustrations.

-Animation & Assembly: Static images are animated and merged with the audio track automatically.

-Direct Upload: The finished video is uploaded directly to your video hosting channel with optimized tags.
+What problem does it solve: Converting text-based posts into engaging video content requires multiple steps—scriptwriting, voiceover recording, visual editing, and animation—which are difficult to scale.

+Brief intro: This automation extracts content from your latest posts, converts it into a script using AI, generates audio narration, creates and animates visual illustrations, and merges everything into a polished video ready for automatic upload to your video hosting channel.

 6. YouTube Transcript & Highlights
-File: youtube_transcript_highlights_workflow.json

-Extracts key highlights and timestamps from YouTube videos to assist with content repurposing.

-How to Use:

-Audio Processing: Provide a YouTube URL; the workflow downloads the audio for analysis.

-Speech-to-Text: The audio is sent to a transcription service to generate a text record.

-Highlight Extraction: AI identifies significant segments and provides their exact timestamps.

-General Requirements
-n8n Environment: A running n8n instance (self-hosted or cloud).

-API Management: You must provide your own API keys for AI services, social platforms, and CRMs.

-Credential Setup: Ensure all nodes requiring authentication are properly configured in your n8n credentials manager.

-contact -manjunath21203@gmail.com if u have any queries
+What problem does it solve: Manually watching long-form videos to extract key insights and find timestamped highlights for repurposing content is tedious and slow.

+Brief intro: This workflow takes a YouTube URL, retrieves the audio, utilizes AI to transcribe the video, and automatically identifies and extracts significant highlights with accurate timestamps to simplify your content repurposing process. contact -manjunath21203@gmail.com if u have any queries